prof. Olivier De Wever (PhD)

 Metastasis is the main cause of death for cancer patients.
 To colonize distant organs, cancer cells communicate with their environment to overcome obstacles such as infiltration of foreign tissues and adaptation to supportive niches.
 Although metastasis is an inefficient process; we currently fail to understand it, to prevent it and to have durable responses.

-In the past 16 years I and my research group dedicated its resources to improve the understanding of the communicative determinants between cancer cells and their host tissue.
-The results of this research can be clustered in 4 topics:
+The group of prof. Olivier De Wever at the Laboratory of Experimental Cancer Research dedicates its resources to improve the understanding of the communicative determinants between cancer cells and their host tissue.
+The results of this research can be clustered in two topics:

-2) The identification of adaptive communication skills between cancer cells and host cells (cancer-associated adipose tissue and fibroblast)
+- The identification of adaptive communication skills between cancer cells and host cells (cancer-associated fibroblast, CAF) and its impact on cancer management strategies

 Laboratory of Experimental Cancer Research

-- prof. Olivier De Wever - principal investigator, associate professor
+- prof. Olivier De Wever - principal investigator, full professor

 - prof. An Hendrix - principal investigator, assistant professor

-- dr. Elly De Vlieghere - post-doctoral fellow
+- dr. Kaj Sullivan (PhD) - post-doctoral fellow

 - dr. Emiel De Jaeghere (MD) - doctoral fellow

-- dr. Arne Peirsman (MD) - doctoral fellow
+- dr. Stefanie Gijsels (MD) - doctoral fellow

 - Stephanie Decloedt - lab technician